January 06, 2021

 Can stomach cancer go undetected?

-Yes, stomach cancer can go undetected for years because there is no warning signs in the early stages.
+Yes, stomach cancer can go undetected for years because there are no warning signs in the early stages.
 However, while early signs of stomach cancer are often vague, recognizing them will increase the likelihood of discovering the disease sooner.

 How can you detect stomach cancer early?